hsynkvlc/hsynkvlc/README.md

 - 👋 Hi, I’m @hsynkvlc
-- 👀 I’m interested in Mobile Applications
+- 👀 I’m interested in Cloud Technologies
-- 🌱 I’m currently learning React-Native
+- 🌱 I’m currently learning Azure, AWS and GCP
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me linkedin.com/in/hkavalci/